 Although federal law prohibits companies from contributing to candidates for federal office, many states allow corporate contributions to state and local candidates, committees, and political organizations.
 Our board of directors has authorized the Corporation to contribute to state and local candidates for public office, political committees and political parties, and for other political purposes, subject to any legal limitations and applicable reporting requirements, up to $500,000 annually for 2018 and 2019.
 The amount of the board’s authorization varied in prior years.
 We make political contributions when we determine them to be in the best interests of the Corporation.
 These contributions are made according to the following procedures:

-Click here for a list of the Corporation’s contributions made during 2018 to state and local candidates, political committees, and tax-exempt political organizations.
+Click here for a list of the Corporation’s contributions made during the first half of 2019 to state and local candidates, political committees, and tax-exempt political organizations.
 During 2018, the Corporation did not make any payments to influence the outcome of ballot measures, nor did it make any independent political expenditures to support or oppose any candidate or political party.

 NORFOLK SOUTHERN CORPORATION GOOD GOVERNMENT FUND

 Norfolk Southern also has established a separate segregated fund under federal law, the Norfolk Southern Corporation Good Government Fund (GGF).
-The GGF is a nonpartisan political fund that provides financial support to candidates and office holders whose views match the interests of Norfolk Southern.
-The GGF is funded entirely through voluntary contributions from eligible contributors, primarily from NS employees who meet certain eligibility requirements.
+The GGF is a nonpartisan political fund that allows eligible employees and shareholders to pool their political contributions to provide financial support to candidates and office holders who understand the legislative and regulatory issues important to Norfolk Southern.
+The GGF is funded entirely through voluntary contributions from eligible contributors.
 By law, Norfolk Southern is prohibited from favoring or disadvantaging any person by reason of the amount of their contribution or the decision not to contribute to the GGF, and coercive GGF solicitations are strictly prohibited.
+Contributions made to the GGF and disbursements from the GGF are reported to the Federal Election Commission (FEC) in accordance with the law, and this information is publicly available on the FEC’s website.

 The GGF is governed by a steering committee consisting of NS employees, and GGF contributions are made according to the following procedures:

-Click here for a list of the GGF contributions made during 2018 to federal, state, and local candidates, and political committees.
+Click here for a list of the GGF contributions made during the first half of 2019 to federal, state, and local candidates, and political committees.

 PARTICIPATION IN TRADE ORGANIZATIONS